bwhewe-13/DJINN/README.md

 ======================================
 **DJINN: Deep jointly-informed neural networks**

+Fork notice: This repository is a fork and continuation of LLNL's DJINN project (Deep Jointly-Informed Neural Networks) originally developed by Kelli D. Humbird (humbird1@llnl.gov).
+The original project is available at https://github.com/LLNL/djinn and is distributed under the license found in `LICENSE`.
+This fork is maintained by Ben Whewell (ben.whewell@pm.me) — https://github.com/bwhewe-13/DJINN

 DJINN is an easy-to-use algorithm for training deep neural networks on supervised regression tasks.
 For additional information, refer to the paper "Deep neural network initialization with decision trees", cited below.